mtross2/ml_models/README.md

-Common machine learning models, pre-processing steps and evulation methods in an object oriented framework
+Common machine learning models, pre-processing steps and evaluation methods in an object oriented framework.